 Accelerating Progress toward the MDGs: A Six-Point Agenda

 Sustain and broaden the growth momentum

 • Strong and inclusive growth must be at the center of the strategy to achieve the MDGs.

 • Need for concerted efforts to spur growth in lagging countries in Africa and fragile states.

-• Sound macro, a conducive private investment climate (regulatory environment, infrastructure), and good governance are key ingredients of strong and inclusive growth.
+• A sound macroeconomy, a conducive private investment climate (regulatory environment, infrastructure), and good governance are key ingredients of strong and inclusive growth.

 • Need for careful monitoring of and responsiveness to risks to developing country growth arising from ongoing tensions in international financial markets and high oil and food prices.